The science of B2B cold email subjects that convert (+ examples)

 Subject line 3: little surprise for you {{firstName}}!

-How you can use it: Use a subject line like this when you are sure to add value in your message.
+How to use it: Use a subject line like this when you are sure there’s value added in your message.
 Match it with a helpful resource, a referral, or a free trial that addresses your prospect’s specific needs.

 Subject line 4: Collaboration with - {{Domain}}

-How you can use it: Use a subject line like this when your prospect is already familiar with your domain or brand name.
+How to use it: Use a subject line like this when your prospect is already familiar with your domain or brand name.
 Include social proof in your message.
-Otherwise the offer of a collaboration will not be enough of a hook.
+Otherwise, the offer of a collaboration will not be enough of a hook.

 You can do this by connecting via LinkedIn first, or if you have already interacted with this prospect online or in person.